ebellocchia/telegram_crypto_price_bot/README.md

 ## Run the Bot

-It'd be better if the bot is an administrator of the group.
-This is mandatory if it needs to delete the last sent messages.\
+Since the bot deletes the last sent messages, it'd be better if it's an administrator of the group (otherwise the last messages cannot be deleted).\
-In order to display prices periodically, the bot shall run 24h/24h so it's suggested to run it on a VPS (there is no performance requirements, so a cheap VPS will suffice).
+In order to display prices periodically, the bot shall run 24h/24h.
+So, it's suggested to run it on a VPS (there is no performance requirements, so a cheap VPS will suffice).

 ## Test Mode